 Beyond Cabernet Sauvignon: The Other Napa Valley Red Wines

-By Devin Parr February 11, 2021
+By Devin Parr September 23, 2024

-When we think of Napa Valley wine, the first grape, without fail, that comes to mind is… you guessed it: cabernet sauvignon.
-Napa Valley has indeed earned a reputation for producing some of the world’s finest cabernet sauvignon.
+When we think of Napa Valley wine, the first grape, without fail, that comes to mind is… you guessed it: Cabernet Sauvignon.
+Napa Valley has indeed earned a reputation for producing some of the world’s finest Cabernet Sauvignon.
 However, the region is home to a whole world of other wine grapes that make equally interesting and delicious red wines, on their own or in a blend.

-We’ve compiled a list of some great Napa Valley wines that aren’t cabernet sauvignon to consider, but don’t feel limited by the selections here.
-There are plenty of other non-cabernet reds worth exploring, so get sipping.
+We’ve compiled a list of some great Napa Valley wines that aren’t Cabernet Sauvignon to consider, but don’t feel limited by the selections here.
+There are plenty of other non-Cabernet reds worth exploring, so get sipping.

 Zinfandel

-Zinfandel made a name for itself in the early 1970s during a stuck fermentation at Sutter Home Winery, resulting in the sweet style we all know as “white zinfandel.”
+Zinfandel made a name for itself in the early 1970s during a stuck fermentation at Sutter Home Winery, resulting in the sweet style we all know as “White Zinfandel.”
 However, the grape actually has a long history.
-Known as “America’s Heritage Grape,” with a genetic link to Croatia’s tribidrag and Italy’s primitivo, it is capable of producing a range of wines from pink and sweet, to rich and jammy, to earthy and structured, and everything in between.
-According to UC Davis, while cabernet sauvignon has claimed its synonymity with Napa Valley winemaking, zinfandel is in fact the only important vitis vinifera grape variety identified closely with the state of California.
+Known as “America’s Heritage Grape,” with a genetic link to Croatia’s Tribidrag and Italy’s Primitivo, it is capable of producing a range of wines from pink and sweet, to rich and jammy, to earthy and structured, and everything in between.
+According to UC Davis, while Cabernet Sauvignon has claimed its synonymity with Napa Valley winemaking, Zinfandel is in fact the only important vitis vinifera grape variety identified closely with the state of California.

 Wines to try

-Brown Estate Howell Mountain Zinfandel, Howell Mountain, Napa Valley, $60
+Brown Estate Rosemary’s Block Zinfandel, $60

-Brown Estate Howell Mountain Zinfandel
+Brown Estate

 Wines to try